npm/rfcs/accepted/0000-native-dependency-patching.md

 - `--patches-dir <dir>`: override the destination directory for this invocation.
 - `--keep-edit-dir`: do not remove the edit directory after committing.

-For users who prefer a single-command flow (matching bun), an alias is exposed as `npm patch --commit <edit-dir>` — the package name is **not** re-supplied because it is already encoded in the edit directory.

 #### `npm patch ls`

 Lists currently registered patches with their resolved targets: